 James Barry wrote a lot about death.
-He had somewhere between an inordinate fear and a marked obsession that runs pretty much continuously through the diary.
+The Presbyterian spoke confidently of the afterlife , yet there’s a perceptible fear – and something of an obsession – that’s evident throughout the diary.
 Though he lived to be 87, he several times predicted his early demise.
 “I am considerably damaged” he wrote 46 years before his death, “and will feel the effects of it as long as I live, and I am of opinion that will not be long” (20 January 1860).
 He was sick often, and also seemingly slow to recover.
 Colds lasted for weeks and he had endless complaints about his stomach (“skitter” in his “pudding”), with many too vivid descriptions of what was emerging from his “port-hole”.
 But if he seems obsessive, we can’t really say he was unduly fearful.
 Death was everywhere in 19th-century Six Mile Brook.
 Babies died soon after birth; people were killed by machinery (he reported several threshing machine deaths); people drowned swimming in summer and falling through the ice in winter; and there was an endless stream of mysterious purported causes.
 Six Mile Brook was not insulated from the major communicative diseases, especially in tuberculosis.
 His wife Bell died of TB in 1883, as did four of her sisters, at least one brother, and probably her parents.
 And just locally and within the family, there were many other deaths noted in the diary ranging from his parents, Bell’s parents, their siblings, neighbours, and local notables in the news.

-Barry’s typical response was detached, his comments often brutally cold.
+Barry’s typical response was detached, often brutally cold.
 He was sometimes weirdly playful – “Old ‘Christy Gordon’ is Dead as a Herring – So be it, Amen” (2 January 1869) – and sometimes painfully detached – “Old Alexander McKay died last night.
 He was owing me 20s and will owe” (9 November 1849).
-He didn’t attend any of his siblings’ funerals, and it was his refusal to attend Bell’s mother’s funeral in the summer of 1867 that really marked the beginning of the slide in their relationship.
+He sometimes eulogized at length: “The Celebrated KENNETH MUNRO of this Brook DIED some time this morning.
+He was ailing this many a year, although going about and working some.
+He recently came from P.E.
+Island.
+He was a bad character, a thief and a liar and a quack doctor to the bargain and a real piss-the-bed”.
+(12 July 1854) He didn’t attend any of his siblings’ funerals, and it was his refusal to attend Bell’s mother’s funeral in the summer of 1867 that really marked the beginning of the slide in their relationship.

 His responses to death were most often directly tied to his relationship with the deceased.
 That’s not surprising, of course, but the deaths provide interesting indicators of his emotional connections not just to individuals but also to people, their lives and life’s value.
 This is, I think, very much tied up with his spirituality – and the changing nature of his spirituality and his evolving position on Atonement – but I’ll leave that aside for today.
 What I will explore is his relationship to three deaths – Bell and two of her sisters – as a way of assessing how he thought about death and how emotion charged these thoughts in powerfully repressive ways.